spdx/spdx-3-model/model/Core/Properties/namespacemap.md

 ## Summary

-Provides a NamespaceMap applicable to an X-Collection.
+Provides a NamespaceMap of prefixes and associated namespace partial URIs applicable to an X-Collection.

 ## Description

-This field provides a NamespaceMap applicable to an X-Collection.
+This field provides a NamespaceMap of prefixes and associated namespace partial URIs applicable to an X-Collection.

 ## Metadata